andreterceiro/dio-mobile-meu-tudo--working-with-stack-navigation-in-react-native/README.md

 **Drawer navigation**: teacher said that is an example of navigation that you can pull a menu from the side of the app.

 ![drwaer navigation](images/drawer.png)

+Teacher instructed us to not mix several types of navigations in an app to the app not to be confuse for the user.